AtMostafa/good-coding-practices/workshop/pep8.org.md

 # String Quotes

 Single-quoted strings (`'this'`) and double-quoted strings (`"this"`) are the same.
-We do not make a recommendation for this.
+No recommendation for this.
 Pick a rule and **stick to it**.

-For triple-quoted strings, always use double quote characters to be consistent with the docstring convention in [PEP 257](https://www.python.org/dev/peps/pep-0257/).
+For triple-quoted strings, always use double quote characters to be consistent with the docstring convention in [PEP 257](https://www.python.org/dev/peps/pep-0257/) (`"""this"""`).

 ---